-You take classes in darkroom photography, digital photography, studio portrait photography, lithography, and the history of photograph.
-You will also take a course in either digital art or video art, and are welcome to take additional Art Department courses of interest to you.
+You’ll take classes in darkroom photography, digital photography, studio portrait photography, lithography, and the history of photograph.
+You will also take a course in either digital art or video art.